TimonPost/quinn/docs/book/src/network-introduction/transport-guarantees.md

 - Sequencing: Only the newest items will be passed trough e.g. `1,3,2,5,4` which results in `1,3,5`.
 - Ordering: All items are returned in order `1,3,2,5,4` which results in `1,2,3,4,5`.

-Now, lets discuss those different transport guarantees a protocol can have.

 ## The 5 Transport Guarantees

 There are 5 main different ways you can transfer data: